verge-infosoft/verge-auth-sdk/README.md

 2. Email Verification

-A verification link is sent from no-reply@vergeinfosoft.com .
+A verification email is sent to the registered address.

 Once verified, the user is redirected to the Verge Auth platform.

 3. Login